jon-harper/OmniBox/docs/assembly_v2/core.md

 ---
 title: Core Assembly
-summary: Instructiosn for assembling the Core of an OmniBox.
+summary: Instructions for assembling the Core of an OmniBox.
 authors: Jon Harper
 date: 2022-10-29
 ---